Autódromo El Jabalí – San Salvador

 What’s the circuit like?

-Cars will run low-downforce wings.
-Engines, due to heavy temperatures, and braking systems will be under severe pressure.
+Cars will run low-downforce wings; engines and braking systems will be under severe pressure.

-Unpredictable heavy showers could play a part in the race results.
+Unpredictable heavy showers could also play a part in the race results.

 Where is it located?